Submit

 Training

-The training materials used to train Equity Administrator / Title IX Coordinator, investigators, hearing officers, appellate officers, and any person who facilitates an informal resolution process must not rely on stereotypes and will promote impartial investigations and adjudications of complaints of discrimination, harassment, and sexual misconduct.
+The training materials used to train Equity Administrator / Title IX Coordinator, investigators, hearing officers, appellate officers, and any person who facilitates an informal resolution process must not rely on stereotypes and will promote impartial investigations and adjudications of complaints of discrimination, harassment, sexual misconduct and retaliation.
 Investigators will receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence.

 Training for All Employees

-In compliance with training requirements, the University ensures that all employees receive training that addresses Discrimination, Harassment, and Sexual Misconduct, upon hire, and then annually thereafter.
+In compliance with training requirements, the University ensures that all employees receive training that addresses Discrimination, Harassment, Sexual Misconduct and Retaliation, upon hire, and then annually thereafter.
 Employees must be trained on the following topics:

-• The University’s obligation to address discrimination, harassment, and sexual misconduct in its educational programs and activities;
+• The University’s obligation to address discrimination, harassment, sexual misconduct and retaliation in its educational programs and activities;

 • The scope of conduct that constitutes Title IX sex discrimination, including sex-based harassment;